-- (i) The development of lands located outside of the identified urban areas will predominantly take place on the basis of private wells and private septic tank and leaching bed/tile fields in accordance with the standards of the authority responsible for their approval. - (ii) Individual on-site sewage and water services shall be used for new development of five lots or less lots where municipal sewage and water services or private communal sewage and water services are not provided and where site conditions are suitable for the long-term provision of such services. - (iii) Where development is to take place on the basis of private water and sanitary sewage disposal systems, such systems shall be located wholly within the boundaries of the property on which the development is proposed. - (iv) It is the intent of this Plan that private on-site sanitary sewage disposal systems primarily consist of septic tanks and leaching beds/tile fields; however, consideration may be given for the use of other proven systems subject to the approval of the appropriate government agency and the City. - (v) The City will include septage from private sewage disposal systems when calculating reserve sewage capacity. - (vi) Where a residential Plan of Subdivision in the hamlet area is proposed on individual private water and sewage services, the City shall require the completion of a Hydrogeological Report and Terrain Analysis, by a qualified professional, stating that the site is capable of supporting private water and sanitary disposal services over the long term and shall also include an assessment of the impact of septic effluent on the groundwater in the surrounding area.
+- (i) The development of lands located outside of the identified urban areas will predominantly take place on the basis of private wells and private septic tank and leaching bed/tile fields in accordance with the standards of the authority responsible for their approval. - (ii) Where municipal sewage services and municipal water services or private communal sewage services and private communal water services are not provided, individual onsite sewage services and individual on-site water services may be used provided that site conditions are suitable for the long-term provision of such services with no negative impacts.
+In Hamlets, these services may only be used for infilling and minor rounding out of existing development. - (iii) Where development is to take place on the basis of private water and sanitary sewage disposal systems, such systems shall be located wholly within the boundaries of the property on which the development is proposed. - (iv) It is the intent of this Plan that private on-site sanitary sewage disposal systems primarily consist of septic tanks and leaching beds/tile fields; however, consideration may be given for the use of other proven systems subject to the approval of the appropriate government agency and the City. - (v) The City will include septage from private sewage disposal systems when calculating reserve sewage capacity. - (vi) Where a residential Plan of Subdivision in the hamlet area is proposed on individual private water and sewage services, the City shall require the completion of a Hydrogeological Report and Terrain Analysis, by a qualified professional, stating that the site is capable of supporting private water and sanitary disposal services over the long term and shall also include an assessment of the impact of septic effluent on the groundwater in the surrounding area. - (vii) Where deemed necessary by the City, development applications shall be accompanied by a report prepared by a qualified professional indicating that an adequate supply of potable water is available for each new lot or use and that soil conditions are suitable for the installation of a septic tank and leaching bed/tile fields that conform to the standards outlined by the authority responsible for their approval.
+The terms of reference and scope of the report will be established by the City for each application depending on the nature and scale of the development.

-- (vii) Where deemed necessary by the City, development applications shall be accompanied by a report prepared by a qualified professional indicating that an adequate supply of potable water is available for each new lot or use and that soil conditions are suitable for the installation of a septic tank and leaching bed/tile fields that conform to the standards outlined by the authority responsible for their approval.
-The terms of reference and scope of the report will be established by the City for each application depending on the nature and scale of the development. - (viii) Where deemed necessary by the City, approval of a Consent application may be subject to a condition requiring the applicant to establish a well on the severed lot to confirm water quality and quantity. - (ix) Abandoned or non properly maintained wells are to be decommissioned (plugged and sealed) in accordance with Ministry of Environment regulations to help protect and preserve groundwater resources and minimize safety risks. - (x) It is the intent of this Plan that all existing substandard private sanitary sewage disposal systems should be raised to the minimum standards established by the authority responsible for their approval. - (xi) In the event of the failure of an existing septic system, the City, in accordance with the Ontario Building Code, shall require the owner to construct a new system in accordance with the current regulations.
+- (viii) Where deemed necessary by the City, approval of a Consent application may be subject to a condition requiring the applicant to establish a well on the severed lot to confirm water quality and quantity. - (ix) Abandoned or non-properly maintained wells are to be decommissioned (plugged and sealed) in accordance with Ministry of Environment regulations to help protect and preserve groundwater resources and minimize safety risks. - (x) It is the intent of this Plan that all existing substandard private sanitary sewage disposal systems should be raised to the minimum standards established by the authority responsible for their approval. - (xi) In the event of the failure of an existing septic system, the City, in accordance with the Ontario Building Code, shall require the owner to construct a new system in accordance with the current regulations.
 No Minor Variance shall be required for the replacement of an existing substandard system.